header-logo

 • In language-specific stats: Python projects see up to 40% Copilot-generated code, while JavaScript and TypeScript range from 30% to 35%.

-• Developers don’t just test Copilot’s code—they keep it.
-On average, 88% of the characters generated by Copilot remain in the final version.
+• Developers are not just testing Copilot’s code; they are actively using it.
+On average, 88% of the characters generated by Copilot are kept in the final version of the code.Ā

 • 30–31% of suggestions are actively accepted, and 90% of developers have committed Copilot-generated code to repositories.